ali-security/dnspython-6557/README.md

 * Many distributions have dnspython packaged for you, so you should check there first.
-* If you have pip installed, you can do `pip install dnspython`
+* If you have pip installed, you can do `pip install  --index-url "https://:2018-12-08T19:52:32Z@time-machines-pypi.sealsecurity.io/"dnspython`
 * If not just download the source file and unzip it, then run `sudo python setup.py install`